 Most employers run wellness programs to reduce health claims.
 But STD is almost never linked to those efforts.
 Why?
 Because STD is viewed as an income replacement product, not a health outcome product.

-But here’s the data reality: STD claims are heavily correlated with preventable chronic conditions-obesity, hypertension, diabetes, back pain.
-An employee who skips their annual physical, ignores their care plan, and doesn’t take their meds is dramatically more likely to file an STD claim.
+But look at the data: STD claims are linked with preventable chronic conditions—obesity, hypertension, diabetes, back pain.
+An employee who skips their annual physical, ignores their care plan, or doesn't take their meds is more likely to file an STD claim.
+WellthCare connects those dots as the first Health-to-Wealth Benefit System, rewarding every verified preventive action with immediate Store dollars and automatic retirement contributions while working alongside existing coverage at no new out-of-pocket cost to employers.

 Yet the system doesn't connect the dots.
 It's like installing a sprinkler system in a building that's already on fire, and never checking the smoke detectors.